prakhar308/SQLiteDemo/README.md

 This app displays a list of pets and their related data that the user inputs.
 It use SQlite database.
+Performs CRUD operations.
+Use ContentProvider and load data using CursorLoader.

 Pre-requisites
 --------------